 Why do it?

-• squeezing, rolling, poking and stretching playdough helps strengthen the fine muscles in the hands, the same ones used for writing, drawing and using tools like scissors and staplers
+• Handling playdough helps strengthen the fine muscles in the hands, the same ones used for writing, drawing and using tools like scissors and staplers.

-• playing alongside your tamaiti gives you lots of opportunities to enrich their language through asking open-ended questions and introducing them to new words.
+• Playing alongside tamariki gives you opportunities to enrich their language through asking open-ended questions and introducing specific vocabulary — for example the words ‘roll’, ‘pinch’, ‘pat’ and ‘squeeze’.

 How to do it

-• Encourage your tamaiti to help make the playdough with you.
+Here’s a recipe for cooked playdough.
+Encourage tamariki to help make the playdough with you.

-• Set up an area for the playdough that keeps the mess to one area that you’re okay with.
+• Set up an area for the playdough that keeps the mess to one area that you’re okay with — return tamariki back to that area if they start to wander around with the playdough.

-• Maybe use a big sheet of paper, a plastic tablecloth or tray, an opened out cardboard box on the floor or on a table, or find a suitable area to do it outside.
+• You could use a big sheet of paper, a plastic tablecloth or tray, an opened-out cardboard box on the floor or on a table, or find a suitable area to do it outside.

 • Look for some kitchen utensils you might introduce — a garlic press, potato masher, rolling pin, biscuit cutters or plastic cups for making circles.
 Let them explore the possibilities.

-• Follow your child’s lead — you could copy what they do.
+• Follow your child’s lead and copy what they do.

 • When they’ve had enough but want to keep what they’ve made, you can store it in a container with a lid.
 Otherwise, squeeze it back into a lump and put it in a plastic bag (or container with a lid) and store it in the fridge for next time.